getnexar/wst-infra/README.md

-# Code assignment: document search
+# Work Sample Test: Infrastructure Engineering

 This assignment walks through a process of turning a simple Python application into a more production-ready app.